Alejandro-houlu/PastPort/data/sperm_whale/sperm_whale_noaa.md

 ## Recent Science Blogs
 Survey
+####  A Day in the Life of a Scientist Tagging Sperm Whales
+Survey
+  A sperm whale resting at the surface after a deep dive with NOAA Ship Gordon Gunter in the background.
+Credit: NOAA Fisheries/Jonathan Reid (Permit #27867)
+Survey
 ####  A Shift in Our Mission and an Unexpected Visitor
 Survey
   Nazca booby bill closeup.
 Credit: Terra Mar Applied Sciences/Kate Sutherland